 I had a couple of questions on a beautiful version of my pattern, asking for the colors used.
 So I tracked the info down….For the colors used on the Ocean Glow version, by Pink Lemons go here to her ravelry page : https://www.ravelry.com/projects/PinkLemons/squared-diamond-granny-throw

 YARN: For a 5 color project, get 5 7oz skeins of yarn.
 I used Red Heart regular super saver.
 The outside color will take almost all the 7 0z.
 The innermost color, will take about 1/2 that.
 The others fall somewhere in between.

 HOOK: I used an “I” Hook.
-Aso known as a #9 and 5.50mm.
+Also known as a #9 and 5.50mm.
 Having said that, you don’t have to use an “I” hook.
 You could use a “G” and make 4 panels for a larger bed or make one panel for a crib.
 You could use a “K” and bulky yarn and make a big floor cover to lay on or play on.
 Or a “J” and rug yarn for a floor covering.
 If you are a loose hooker, an “H” size will give you about the same results as mine.
 Be flexible and don’t angst if you don’t have a ‘right’ hook size.

 GRANNY STYLE: For this granny throw, I prefer you to use the standard 3DC clusters, with no chain st between and with a chain 3 on each corner.

-Starting at the center marked sl st, moving backwards towards the hand holding the hook, count over and slp stitch into the second st from center, with your center color.
+Starting at the center marked Ch st, moving backwards towards the hand holding the hook, SC into the second st from center, (edge of your ‘hook side center cluster’) with your center color.
 Ch1 and make a corner cluster set in the center marked stitch.
-(3DC. ch3 3DC) Ch1 and sl st to the second st on the other side of center.
-Ch3. count to second st out from where you attached the sl st and make a SC.
-Turn Work!
+(3DC, Ch3, 3DC) Ch1 and sl st to the second st on the other side of center. (outside edge of the cluster on the other side of center.)

 Each row and set of colors is handled the same way.
 Continue on till you reach the corners.